pramit-d/oah-bes-vm/README.md

 ## What is oah-bes-vm

-It is a virutal machine, which will bring up the environment with BeSman tool through which user can create multiple BeSman environments.
+It is a virtual machine, which will bring up the environment with BeSman tool through which user can create multiple BeSman environments.

 ##  How to set up environment